kagisearch/kagi-docs/kagi/src/plans/why-pay-for-search.md

 # Why Pay for Search

-We'll let Google's own AI explain this (click to enlarge).
+We'll let Google explain this (click to enlarge).
+This is the actual output from Google Bard AI tool.

 [![Google ad for Kagi](media/ad.png)](media/ad.png)